amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 This becomes even more clear in the the alternate form `e` of the first-personal singular suffix of verb finite forms in the spoken dialects of Kannada
 (for example, `nānu baṁde`).
 The fact that Tulu uses `æ` as the first-personal suffix and `e` as the third-personal suffix of verb finite forms might be a reason why
-Tulu has retained the distinction between `æ` and `e` still.
+Tulu has retained the distinction between `æ` and `e`.
-Because pronouncing the first-personal suffix of verb finite forms as `e` instead of `æ` does not make too much of a difference to the semantics and the script anyway lacking the distinction between `æ` and `e`, the distinction between these vowels might have or be continuing to be blurred.
+Because, pronouncing the first-personal suffix of verb finite forms as `e` instead of `æ` does not make too much of a difference to the semantics and the script anyway lacking the distinction between `æ` and `e`, the distinction between these vowels might have or be continuing to be blurred in Kannada.
 However, if `æ` is pronounced as `e` in such contexts in Kannada, it might sound like toddler-speech or produce some comic effect.
 So, the distinction between `æ` and `e` might still remain in Kannada, but not as much as in Tulu.
 More details about this can be seen [here](../ದ್ರಾವಿಡಭಾಷೆಗಳ%20ವಿಶೇಷಸ್ವರಗಳು.md#ಕನ್ನಡದಲ್ಲಿ-ಎ್ಕಾರ).

-This vowel `æ` is suitable to turn into `a` on the one side and `e` on the other, as supposed by Masti Venkatesha Iyengar.
+This vowel `æ` is clearly suitable to turn into `a` on the one side and `e` on the other, as supposed by Masti Venkatesha Iyengar.
 I.e.,

 - `æ`